lballard625015/FraudDetector/README.md

 4. Use Investigate, Escalate, Resolve, or Dismiss and observe the status and counters update.
 5. Add an analyst note and verify the audit chain.
 6. Ask the **Investigation Copilot** what is happening on the current page or why a case deserves review.
+7. Select a case before requesting a status action.
+Review the Copilot proposal and explicitly confirm it before the case changes.
-7. Open **Account risk**, search by account name or account number, and select a time range.
+8. Open **Account risk**, search by account name or account number, and select a time range.
-8. Open Grafana to inspect service and detection metrics.
+9. Open Grafana to inspect service and detection metrics.

-The Copilot is read-only.
-It can summarize visible case evidence, but it cannot change a case state.
+The Copilot is read-only until confirmation.
+It can summarize page and case evidence, propose a workflow action, and show the reason for that proposal.
+It cannot change a case state without an analyst confirmation click.

 ## Service URLs